What is Inherited Family Trauma?

 Families Pass Down More Than Genetics

-Families transmit much more than physical traits.
+Families pass forward much more than physical traits.

 Children also absorb: